chiehwen/monitor/README.md

 See Also
 --------

-[node-monitor] - Companion webapp for viewing monitors
+[Node-Monitor](http://reference/to/node-monitor) Companion webapp for building real-time monitor dashboards

 License
 -------